Loading

 Do the same on adjacent filled tiles to deselect them one by one.

-To move single or adjacent tiles horizontally on the grid, click and hold on the tile or anywhere on the row you want to move.
-While holding the mouse button, press and hold SHIFT and move your cursor sideways in the direction you want to shift the row.
-The selected tile(s) will follow your cursor as you move.
+To move single or adjacent tiles horizontally on the grid, cclick and hold a tile (or anywhere on its row).
+While holding the mouse button, press SHIFT and drag left or right — the tiles will move with your cursor.

 (For the best experience, use an external mouse or activate „Three Finger Drag” on your trackpad)